 Ellen Paltiel is a graduate of Columbia Law School, where she was a Harlan Fiske Stone Scholar and served as an Intern to the Honorable David G. Trager of the United States District Court for the Eastern District of New York.
 Her practice includes commercial and securities litigation, white collar defense, and regulatory enforcement matters.
+She has worked extensively on civil rights and employment compliance issues through a court-appointed monitorship.
 Ellen formerly practiced with Debevoise & Plimpton and also served as an adjunct associate professor at the Columbia Graduate School of Journalism where she taught libel law.
 She co-authored the book “Reporter’s Privilege,” as well as numerous articles on various First Amendment issues.
-Ellen was named one of New York’s Super Lawyers in 2020.
+Ellen was named one of New York’s Super Lawyers in 2020 and 2021.
 She speaks French.

 Ellen Paltiel is a graduate of Columbia Law School, where she was a Harlan Fiske Stone Scholar and served as an Intern to the…